McCache/McCache-for-Python/README.md

 Building a simple distributed system is more challenging than we originally thought.
 You may question some design decision but we arrive here from a collection of wrong and right turns on a long learning journey but we agreed to delivering a good enough working software is the most important compromise.
 In the future if we still feel strongly for a re-factoring or a re-design, this option is always available to us.
 We are still on this journey of learning and hopefully contribute something of value back into the community.  (circa Oct-2023)

+## Releases
+Releases are recorded [here](https://github.com/McCache/McCache-for-Python/issues).

+## License
+`McCache` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

 ## Contribute
 We welcome your contribution.
 Please read [contributing](https://github.com/McCache/McCache-for-Python/blob/main/CONTRIBUTING.md) to learn how to contribute to this project.

 Issues and feature request can be posted [here](https://github.com/McCache/McCache-for-Python/issues).
 Help us port this library to other languages.
 The repos are setup under the [GitHub `McCache` organization](https://github.com/mccache).
 You can reach our administrator at `elau1004@netscape.net`.

-## Releases
-Releases are recorded [here](https://github.com/McCache/McCache-for-Python/issues).

-## License
+## Support
-`McCache` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+For any inquiries, bug reports, or feature requests, please open an issue in the [GitHub repository](https://github.com/McCache/McCache-for-Python/issues).
+See the McCache contributor guide for guidelines on filing good bugs.

 # Rewrite or remove everthing below ...
 ## Installation